APogue/APogue.github.io/projects/codebook.md

 - **`media_coverage_level`**
   Degree of public visibility based on external coverage (excluding Daily Bruin, which is baseline AND excluding any admin activity to avoid endogeneity)

+  CRITICAL CODING REQUIREMENTS:

+  1. Code the **highest qualifying level**.
+All counts are minimum thresholds.

+  2. When coding “moderate” or “high” levels, explicitly identify and list the specific sources that qualify as having “general public reach” in your justification.
+Do not count mentions of media coverage in other sources.
+Only use sources provided to you directly in file format.

+  3. If there is ambiguity about whether the threshold for a higher level is met (e.g., unclear if exactly 5 sources exist or if a source truly has "general public reach"), default to the lower classification level.
+Only assign the higher level when the evidence clearly meets all criteria specified.

   - `none`: Fewer than 2 sources
   - `low`: At least 2 internal or niche sources (e.g., org IG + campus newspaper other than DB or reddit r/UCLA), no external visibility
   - `network-amplified`: At least 5 sources within a single ecosystem (e.g., Jewish outlets, topic-specific subreddits or social media groups), no mainstream or outside-community pickup